REASONS WHY REMOTE WORK DOES NOT WORK

 Here are six reasons why organizations may be suspect of remote employees –

-- Lack of Trust – Many organizations view working from home as a privilege that must be earned through hard work and good performance.
+- Lack of Trust – Many organizations view working from home as a privilege that they achieve through hard work and good performance.
 If their employee staff consists mostly of new people who have yet to prove themselves, then, before granting their employees this privilege, an employer may first want to monitor their new recruitments in an office environment in order to determine their contribution and effectiveness.
-For example, if an employer notices that a new employee takes extended breaks, is distracted, is consistently late and leaves early, then all signs point to the employee being unable to work remotely.
+If an employer notices that a new employee is consistently late, then the employee will be unable to work remotely.

 - Implementing a Remote Workforce Is Too Big of a Change and Challenge – If an organization already has a functioning office in place, complete with desks, workstations, break rooms, etc., then making changes to the office to allow employees to work from home would be a major undertaking, and a challenge.
-Perhaps too big of a change for an organization to be comfortable with, especially if it has spent years developing the office and setting up everything exactly how the organization likes it.
+This, especially if it has spent years developing the office and setting up everything exactly how the organization likes it.

 - Lack of Control – Quite similar to the issue of trust is control.
 An employee who’s not in the office is much more difficult to manage.
 For many office managers, a favorite way to keep their team motivated and energized is to make sure that everyone is at the office, together.
 By having everyone work in the same building, a manager can better control their staff by looking over shoulders, walking from desk-to-desk and making sure that everyone is staying focused on the task at hand.
-With this hands-on approach, employees will think twice about wasting time on YouTube if they believe that their boss may walk in on them at any moment.
+With this approach, employees will think twice about wasting time if they believe that their boss may walk in anytime.

 - Missed Opportunities for Collaboration – Even though there are great technologies like video conferencing, face time and instant messaging that allow remote employees to stay connected to the office space and each other, it’s still not similar to having a team work together in the same room.
-When employees are forced to spend time around each other, they learn to communicate in deeper ways than remote technology allows, and are able to build healthy, trustworthy work relationships.
-When working together in the same room, people learn each other’s quirks and gestures, making it easier to share ideas and visions.
+When employees spend time around each other, they learn to communicate in deeper ways than remote technology allows.
+They are able to build healthy, trustworthy work relationships.
+People learn each other’s quirks and gestures, making it easier to share ideas and visions.

 As an organization, it’s your call on whether or not to allow your employees to work remotely.
-Allowing your team to work from home will score you some points with employee morale and loyalty, while denying employees this privilege may frustrate them.
-Therefore, having well thought out reasons why remote work doesn’t work, ready to tell your employees on why working remotely isn’t right for your company, will go a long way in helping them be satisfied with what they have and do their work productively.
+Allowing your team to work from home will score you some points with employee morale and loyalty.
+However, denying employees this privilege may frustrate them.
+Therefore, have well thought out reasons of why remote work doesn’t work and get ready to tell your employees.Contact us if you are interested in workplace related training program that is tailored to the needs of your organization or team.